TradPod/tradpod.github.io/README.md

 # TradPodDadBod
 Discussing #trad... whatever that is
-Weekly etnertainment podcast for fellows on a ship towards paradise There is no production, no marketing, no pretense.
+Weekly entertainment podcast for fellows on a ship to paradise There is no production, no marketing, no pretense.
 Just milennialls discussing the times.
 Aimed at entertainment, but maybe we turn some chaos into order.